Ugenteraan/Sagemaker-TF-Flask/README.md

 # Sagemaker-Tensorflow-Flask
-An example of a trained tensorflow model being deployed in Sagemaker.
+An example of a trained tensorflow model to be deployed in Sagemaker.
 Flask is used as web framework.

 Steps:
 1. Build the image using the Dockerfile provided.